 Onyx Cave Park

 Onyx Cave Park is located in the unique town of Eureka Springs.
 It has been a tourist attraction since the 1890’s which makes this the oldest show cave in Arkansas.

-This is a good place to escape the heat in the summer as the temperature stays in the high 50’s year round.
+This is a good place to escape the heat in the summer as the temperature in the cave hovers around 58 degrees year-round.